ierazo/ierazo.github.io/index.md

 ## Current Research Projects:

-- Submodular Dispatching Optimization, with multiple applications such as machine scheduling of Same Day Delivery tactical models.
+- Submodular Dispatching Optimization, with multiple applications such as machine scheduling or Same Day Delivery tactical models.
 - Efficient Confidence Intervals for the Difference of Two Bernoulli Distributions' Success Parameters.
 - Optimizing the US' Organ Offering System.
 - Optimal Frank-Wolfe algorithm for Stochastic Optimization.